alapkshirsagar/alapkshirsagar.github.io/about.md

 ## Publications/Presentations
+* <b>A. Kshirsagar</b>, G. Hoffman and A. Biess "Evaluating Guided Policy Search for Human-Robot Handovers", IEEE Robotics and Automation Letters 6(2):3933-3940, 2021

 * <b>A. Kshirsagar</b>, M. Lim, S. Christian and G. Hoffman, "Robot Gaze Behaviors in Human-to-Robot Handovers", IEEE Robotics and Automation Letters 5(4):6552-6558, 2020